Mission and Objectives

-The Ontario Medical Association’s Physician and Professionals Health Program (PHP) is fully supported by the OMA and governed by its Board of Directors.
-The PHP, based in Toronto, provides a range of services to physicians, residents, medical students and veterinarians across the province and supportive services to family members.
+The Ontario Medical Association’s Physician Health Program (PHP) is fully supported by the OMA and governed by its Board of Directors.
+The PHP, based in Toronto, provides a range of services to physicians, residents and medical students across the province and supportive services to family members.
 PHP services align with the belief that physician health matters and that education, early intervention and treatment are important in helping to sustain a healthy medical workforce.
 Services to members include timely connection to treatment and resources (for example treatment of substance use or psychiatric conditions, counselling, coaching and more).
-The PHP provides evaluative services for physicians, veterinarians and trainees where health or behavioural issues are a concern to training programs, workplaces or medical regulators.
+The PHP provides evaluative services for physicians and trainees where health or behavioural issues are a concern to training programs, workplaces or medical regulators.

 The PHP advisory panel that includes stakeholders, regulators and OMA board membership provides guidance on PHP activities, policies and programming.
 All information from members, received by the PHP, is kept in confidence as governed by policy and compliant with PHIPA.

 The Physician Health Program of the Ontario Medical Association will serve the needs of physicians at risk of, or suffering from substance use disorders, and/or psychiatric disorders through prompt intervention, referral to treatment, monitoring and advocacy.